vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 100 1,000 10k time (years)
 100k
 1M
 Figure 15.19 shows how the fission decays play out over time.
 For the first month or so out of the reactor, the spent fuel is really "hot" radioactively, but falls quickly as 95Zr and then 144 Ce dominate around one year out.
 At about 5 years, the pair of 90Sr and 137Cs begin to dominate the output for the next few-hundred years.
 Some of the products survive for millions of years, albeit at low levels of radioactive power.
-In addition to the daughter fragments, uranium in the presence of neutrons transmutes into neptunium, plutonium, americium, and curium via neutron absorption and subsequent ẞ decays, represented approximately and collectively in Figure 15.19 by a dashed curve labeled Actinides.
+In addition to the daughter fragments, uranium in the presence of neutrons transmutes into neptunium, plutonium, americium, and curium via neutron absorption and subsequent β decays, represented approximately and collectively in Figure 15.19 by a dashed curve labeled Actinides.
 47
 The bottom line is that fission leaves a trash heap of radioactive waste that remains at problematic levels for many thousands of years.
 When nuclear reactors were first built, they were provisioned with holding tanks deep pools of water-in which to place the waste fuel until a more permanent arrangement could be sorted out (Figure 15.20).
 We are still waiting for an adequate permanent solution for waste storage, and the "temporary" pools are just accumulating spent fuel.
 Transporting the spent fuel is hazardous-in part because it could fall into the wrong hands and be used to make "dirty" bombs—and no one wants a nuclear waste facility in their backyard, making the problem politically thorny.
 On the technical side, it is difficult to identify sites that are geologically stable enough and have little chance of groundwater contamination.
 Underground salt domes offer an interesting possibility, but political challenges remain daunting.
 Figure 15.19: Decay activity of fragments from 1 kg of fissioned 235U over time, on a log-log plot.
 The vertical axis is the power of radioactive emission, in W, for a variety of relevant isotopes-each having their own characteristic half life.
 The black line at the top is the total activity (sum of all contribu- tions), and some of the key individuals are separated out.
 The dashed line for actinides is an approximate representative indicator of the role played by heavy nuclides formed in the reactor by uranium absorption of neu- trons.
 Minor tick marks are at multipliers of 2, 4, 6, and 8 for each axis.
 As a matter of possible interest, the exponential decays of each element on this log-log plot have the functional form of exponential curves drawn upside-down.